sudoahidalgo/hidrex-empleados/README.md

    cp public/env.example.js public/env.js
    ```
    Then edit `public/env.js` and set `SUPABASE_URL` and `SUPABASE_KEY`.
+   The standalone `index.html` checks for this file and displays an error message if it is missing.
 3. Edit `.env` and set `REACT_APP_SUPABASE_URL` and `REACT_APP_SUPABASE_KEY` with the credentials from your Supabase project.
 4. Install dependencies and start the development server:
    ```bash